 Now, the top 10 TV shows of last year:

-10. Feel Good (season 1)
+10. FEEL GOOD (season 1)

 • Most fast-paced comedy of the year which just flies by with its swift dialogue and sharp jokes.
 It also has room to grow if it gets picked up for another season.

-9. Ramy (season 2)
+9. RAMY (season 2)

 • One of two shows along with the next one that I didn't review but it is still a high recommendation.
 Adding Mahershala Ali to act against the star/writer/producer Ramy Youssef elevated the show thematically while the episodes without Ramy (the character) himself also added new perspectives.

-8. The Mandalorian (season 2)
+8. THE MANDALORIAN (season 2)

 • Perhaps the most impressive looking show of the year but 'The Mandalorian' also thrives because there are two great main characters that you actually care about.
 VFX, sound design, score, it's all there.

-6. Doom Patrol (season 2)
+6. DOOM PATROL (season 2)

-5. Ozark (season 3)
+5. OZARK (season 3)

-• On its third season, 'Ozark' is finally starting to deliver on its promise.
+• In its third season, 'Ozark' is finally starting to deliver on its promise.
 Every episode is just great performances after another and this season's addition of Tom Pelphrey in a supporting role even backed up that further.
 Let's see how the fourth season wraps the story up.

 • 'The Boys' came out with possibly the biggest surprise of the year with its second season; it is no longer just an edgy, fun show but now there is a balance for the characters and something to say as well.
 Doesn't hurt when you have the best villain on TV with Homelander, played menacingly by Antony Starr.

-• Who knew that sports action would make a return in form of a miniseries about a chess prodigy?
+• Who knew that sports action would make a return in the form of a miniseries about a chess prodigy?
 The word ''beautiful'' is the right word for 'The Queen's Gambit' as it is one of the most flawless executions of production design, costumes and cinematography working together.

 • Now, 'Unorthodox' came straight out of left field for this list.
 The most unique show in terms of storytelling and dialogue in a long time and Shira Haas in the lead role delivers a mind-blowing performance.